JSON Web Tokens (JWT) — the only explanation you will ever need

 That’s what you’ve been waiting for.
 The payload will contain the claims of the token.
 There are several “recommended” standard fields that are defined in the JWT standard.
 Let’s talk about the most used ones:

-): The entity to generate and issue the JSON Web Token (for example, your authentication service or OAuth provider). - Subject (
+• Issuer (iss): The entity to generate and issue the JSON Web Token (for example, your authentication service or OAuth provider).

-): Target audience for this JWT.
+• Audience (aud): Target audience for this JWT.
 For example, if the token is intended to be used by your beta testers user pool, you could specify that as an audience.
-It is advised to reject tokens with no audience. - Expiry (
+It is advised to reject tokens with no audience.

-): Specifies the timestamp (Unix) after which the token should not be accepted.
-We will talk about short-lived JWTs later on. - Issued at (
+• Expiry (exp): Specifies the timestamp (Unix) after which the token should not be accepted.
+We will talk about short-lived JWTs later on.

 Now, these are the recommended ones.
 On top of those, you can feel free to add whatever extra fields you need.